Brown University Orchestra

-Incoming students are encouraged to visit the Orchestra Open House (Thursday, September 6 from 5-6pm in Alumnae Hall), where they can meet conductor Mark Seto as well as upperclassmen in the orchestra.
+Incoming students are encouraged to visit the Orchestra Open House (held every September in Alumnae Hall), where they can meet conductor Mark Seto as well as upperclassmen in the orchestra.
 Please audition!
 We accept large numbers of new members every year, and chair placement is not determined by class year.
 First-year students have the same shot as everyone else who auditions.
 Although orchestra is a time commitment, students taking the most difficult course loads at Brown still find the time to perform.

 Music for an audition can be obtained at Orwig Music Library, located on the south side of campus next to Perkins Hall.
 Instruments to use or practice on for an orchestra audition (especially large instruments such as the marimba, harb, tuba, etc.) can be arranged by emailing the conductor, Mark Seto.
 If you have any questions or concerns about auditions, don’t hesitate to contact him.